inbo/fish-tracking/README.md

 * Purpose: Eel migration behaviour analysis in the Albert Canal
 * Maintainer: Pieterjan Verhelst
-* Usage: Processing, explorative and analysis scripts for eel migration in the Albert Canal
+* Usage: Processing, explorative and analysis scripts for eel migration in the Albert Canal.
+Of specific interest to other users are:
+    - Tripletmethod
+    - Graph visualisation (more a visualisation as an analysis step)
+    - Swim speed
 * Link: https://github.com/PieterjanVerhelst/eel-ak-analysis
 * Issue: Script 'Migration_triplets.R' determines downstream migration Specifically, after chronologically ordering the data, a record was considered a migration record if the previous and next detection were at a receiver up- and downstream, respectively, or if the previous two detections were at two subsequent upstream located receivers.
 To integrate this in a package, it would be interesting to make the code work in the other direction, i.e. upstream migration.
 See issue https://github.com/PieterjanVerhelst/eel-ak-analysis/issues/6#issuecomment-305783874